 Is there any API?

-Yes.
-Requests to generate criticalcss via the API are priced at £5 per domain per month, and with it you can fully automate critical css generation.
-If you are on WordPress it’s recommended to anautomated plugin for this.
-If you want to use the API manually, to recieve the API documentation.
+You can use the API to fully automate critical css generation.
+If you are on WordPress it’s recommended to use an automated plugin for this.
+If you want to use the API manually, to receive the API documentation.